 Coronaviruses are a family of respiratory viruses that can infect both humans and animals.
-They are called coronavirus due to their crown-like shape; the term ‘corona’ is derived from Latin meaning crown.
+Their crown-like shape is the reason behind the name coronavirus; as the term ‘corona’ derives from Latin meaning crown.
 So apart from translating the name, why are Interpreting and Translation Services Important During COVID-19?

 Why are translators and interpreters so important during COVID-19?

 Initially, translators saw a huge rise in demand at the start of the pandemic and there is also a growing demand for interpreting requests during this global pandemic.

 • The WHO releases daily COVID-19 research updates which must be accurately translated into different languages before release